mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 #### 1:02:40

 **Question:** Hojo-san?
 You spoke of speed and slowness.
-And I’m reminded of Thich Nhat Hanh’s visit, and his teaching of a practice which is far slower than we had seen, certain practices.
+And I’m reminded of Thich Nhat Hanh’s visit, and his teaching of a practice which is far slower than we had seen.
+Certain practices.
 And I was asked by someone in San Francisco to ask you, because it has been a serious consideration for many people: what is it in the Japanese tradition, in monasteries, what is the nature of the speed that monks are trained to use in the monastery?
 Is there a kind of mindfulness ...

 **Katagiri**: Mmm-hmm.